qwaneu/qwaneu.github.io/_posts/2023-01-12-productivity-is-systemic.md

 This is management's job!
 This is where you can have true leverage in the organization's performance.

-When I say management's job, this is not restricted to those who have 'manager' in their job title, although it should at least come from there (@@vgl.
-Geerts transformatie moet vanuit de lijn komen).
+When I say management's job, this is not restricted to those who have 'manager' in their job title, although it should at least come from there.
 If we succeed at having teams develop more reflective capability and systemic thinking skills of their own, they can can learn to do this on their own.
-So we mean 'management' here eventually in the sense like Gerald Weinberg uses it in his Quality Software Management series
+So we mean 'management' here eventually in the sense like Gerald Weinberg uses it in his Quality Software Management series.
-@@todo: uitwerken, also refer to leanpub version.

 So you could find some things that is keeping productivity low:
 - _Missing skills_ - so they need to learn and train; this requires